dportik/SuperCRUNCH/docs/Analysis_Overview.md

 + If the taxon names list contains only species then searches for subspecies labels cannot occur, and therefore the presence or absence of the `--no_subspecies` flag has no effect.
 + If the taxon names list contains a mix of species and subspecies labels, then the `--no_subspecies` flag can substantially change the outcome.
 + Using the `--no_subspecies` flag reduces all subspecies names to corresponding species names, and is expected to result in less taxa recovered.
+Depending on your conceptual view of subspecies, you may find this to be an awesome choice, or you may find it to be a terrible choice.
 + Omitting the `--no_subspecies` flag is expected to produce a greater number of taxa, but only if valid subspecies are present in the starting sequences.
 + There is no downside to having subspecies labels in the taxon list file, because they can effectively be ignored while capturing all relevant species labels.